jonathantsang/Microtransaction-Simulator/README.md

 - similar to the nba2k card pack
 - display generic backs, then show colours
 - count points

-still need:
-- open button add score and get rid of cards
-- graphic that shows the rarity scale

 Dates:
 August 14th: